wellsst/wellsst.github.io/about.md

 I'm no expert, not at all on most of the things I'll read about.
 But I try to be objective.
-This I write about to simply maintain and hopefully improve my writing ability and to improve memory of the topics.
+This I write about to simply maintain and hopefully improve my writing ability, and to improve memory and knowledge of the topics.

 The aim is to write on the given topic once a month and about 500 words.
 This sounds achievable; even though I've tried to start such things a few times before this time I'd really really like to keep it going!